 The Office of Marketing and Communications is located on the second floor of Francis Hall on the East End of campus.
 During the academic year, our office hours are 8:30 a.m. to 5 p.m.
 Summer hours are 8 a.m. to 4:30 p.m.

-The annual runway show, dubbed “Bona’s Gets Trashy,” will feature outfits designed from 90 percent post-consumer materials and will be held at 7 p.m.
-Wednesday, April 18, in Rigas Theater of the Regina A. Quick Center for the Arts on campus.
+The annual runway show, dubbed “Bona’s Gets Trashy” and featuring outfits designed from 90 percent post-consumer materials, will be held at 7 p.m.
+Tuesday, April 16, in the Rigas Family Theater of the Regina A. Quick Center for the Arts on campus.
 The show is free and open to the public.

-Ludwig Brunner, executive director of the Quick Center, is also continuously impressed at the ingenuity of the student designers.
+Ludwig Brunner, executive director of the Quick Center, is continuously surprised at the ingenuity of the student designers.

-Conklin believes the success and growth of the annual event is a testament to the importance university students, faculty and staff place in sustainable practices.
+Conklin believes the success and growth of the annual event is a testament to the growing importance everyone is placing on the need for daily sustainable practices.

-“Trashion Fashion takes something common like recycling, something that people are more or less assumed to be doing, and gives it renewed purpose — it makes it feel fun.
-The event taps into that combination of creativity, social responsibility and agency that we’re seeing everywhere right now, so it draws people from so many different circles.
-I could not be happier in terms of how it has been supported on campus,” Conklin said.
+“Trashion Fashion takes something common like recycling, something that people are more or less assumed to be doing, and gives it renewed purpose — it makes it feel fun and fresh.
+The event taps into that combination of creativity, social responsibility and agency that we’re seeing everywhere right now so it draws people from so many different circles.
+I could not be happier in terms of how it has been supported year after year by our communities,” Conklin said.

-The event is done in collaboration with the celebration of Earth Day on Sunday, April 22, and is free and open to the public.
+The event is held in collaboration with the celebration of Earth Day on Monday, April 22, and is free and open to the public.

 Application forms, procedures and additional information